sin5678/inav_cn_wiki/Howto:-CC3D-flight-controller,-minimOSD-and-GPS-for-fixed-wing.md

 ### Failsafe

-See here for RTH failsafe https://github.com/iNavFlight/inav/wiki/%5BWiP%5D-Quick-setup-guide#4-setting-up-failsafe-with-return-to-home
+Check [this link](https://github.com/iNavFlight/inav/wiki/Failsafe) for RTH failsafe

 Starting from iNav 1.6 the Filesafe feature is very transparent and clear.
 For the failsafe to work you'll need:
 * Setup the receiver output no signal when your TX is off